GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-focus-mode/index.md

 {% Details %}
 {% DetailsSummary %}
-💡 **What other user interactions enable the activeTab permission?**
+💡 **What other user interactions enable the activeTab permission on my extension?**
 {% endDetailsSummary %}

-The following are other user gestures your extension can use to invoke the activeTab permission:
+Use the following gestures to invoke the `activeTab` permission

 - Pressing a keyboard shortcut combination.
 - Selecting a context menu item.